CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

     ![](Images/mjv2-17-new.png)

     >**Note:** Please be aware that the above command can run for up to two minutes.
-Hold off until the command has completed.
+Hold off until the command has been completed.

 ### Task 6: Explore the API using the API Portal